apostrophecms/docs/docs/reference/modules/piece-page-type.md

 </template>
 </AposCodeBlock>

-Any `piece-page-type` index can be further filtered using the `search` query parameter.
-This parameter takes any word located in the record as a value.
-In the example above, you could append `?search=Gibson` to retrieve pieces associated with that author.
-The search query parameter is restricted to the piece-type of that particular index page.

 ### `pieceModuleName`
 Piece page types are associated with a single piece type.
 If named with the pattern `[piece name]-page`, the associated piece type will be identified automatically.
 You can override this pattern by explicitly setting `pieceModuleName` to an active piece type.
-This is useful if there is more than one piece page type for a single piece type (e.g., to support different functionality in each).
+This is useful if there is more than one piece page type for a single piece type (e.., to support different functionality in each).

 <AposCodeBlock>